cfaife/smaller-docker-images/README.md

 ### Simplifying the process via script

-There a shellscript named run.sh, which you can use to spin up everything all at once.
+There is a shellscript named `run.sh`, which you can use to spin up everything at once.

-WARNING: This will remove the all previous created contianers  and images
+**WARNING:** *This will remove the all previous created docker contianers and docker images*

 # Result

-At the time that I built the images this was the outcome.
+At the time that I building the images this was the outcome.

 ![result!](image.png "Result")

-With this it can be assumed that `scratch` images have less than 1MB, since our application binary is arround 6.6MB of size.
+With this, it can be assumed that `scratch` images have less than 1MB, since the `Golang` application binary is arround 6.6MB of size.
 And you can guess the size of the isolated `alpine` image based on this hypothetical math.

 Check the image below for cleared details: